 How will I know how my son/daughter is doing and how will you help me to support my child’s/young person’s learning?

 In addition to three parents evenings and annual report there will be opportunities to discuss the desired outcomes and progress with the relevant staff.
 A child’s one page profile will be reviewed at least annually and parents will be involved.
-All children have individual targets which can be compared against national expectations.
+All children have targets which can be compared against national expectations.
 School planning is based on the national curriculum and can be discussed at any time.
 Parents are encouraged to engage with school and get involved through come and share activities and preparation for early years.
 Children also have weekly homework and home school reading books.
-Parents will be asked to contribute to the one page profile.
 Opportunities will be offered to parents to share in their child’s education.
 E.g use of the school library.

 What support will there be for my son/daughter’s overall well being?

 Specialist school staff are available to support children and their parents.
 The achievement mentor and the school counsellor amongst other staff support children who require pastoral, medical and social support.
 All medicines are kept in a locked out of reach cupboard in the secretaries room and require written parental consent.
 A record is kept of all children on medication.
 The school has a behaviour policy and positive reinforcement is the strategy used.
 Parents are involved if pupils go on report and strategies are discussed involving the pupils themselves.
 The attendance officer checks on all non attendees and strategies are put in place to support families for whom attendance is an issue.
 Children are motivated to improve their attendance and a reward system is in place.
 Children who have a one page profile will make a contribution and have opportunities to discuss their concerns.
 All children do have the opportunity to share their views through the school council.